wednesdayayay/Scrawl/README.md

 if you have suggestions feel free to send them to me

+currently the next steps are
+1. refine MIDI control
+2. make things generally more readable and understandable
+3. clean up the simple brushes
+4. add 1 more specific kind of brush
+5. write instructions for how I got the whole thing working
+6. learn how / upload it all on github

+in the future I'll add
+more advanced brushes
+the ability to auto modulate some parameters built in mirroring of the brushes (this is a blast to play with) possibly the ability to use the brush size/position as a frame for video playback/webcam/picture input

+got the auto boot working
+so when I've got all my fixes together I'll supply

+a) the source on here

+as well as

+b) an img to flash onto a microSD card if you would rather (haven't tried the image creation part yet but it looks pretty easy)

 here are a couple pictures of it in various uses

 ![](https://i.imgur.com/4pMT7vB.png)